Contact on the track, as Lyles shoved by Bednarek after his win in 200 meters at US nationals

 The next chapter figures to play out Sept.
 19 in Japan, where they'll be among the favorites in the 200-meter final.
 Lyles is trying to match Usain Bolt with four straight world titles in his best race.

-Lyles had a slow start to a season that has seen Bednarek open as the dominant sprinter of 2025.
-Bednarek won the 100 meters Friday and also beat Lyles at the Olympics last year, finishing second in a race in which Lyles won bronze while suffering with COVID.
+Lyles had a slow start to a season that has featured Bednarek opening as the dominant sprinter of 2025.
+Bednarek won the 100 meters Friday and also beat Lyles at the Olympics last year, finishing second in a race in which Lyles won bronze while suffering with COVID-19.

 AP Summer Olympics: https://apnews.com/hub/2024-paris-olympic-games